tridactyl/tridactyl/readme.md

 ### Beta

 [Click this in Firefox to install our "beta" builds][riskyclick].
-These [betas][betas] are updated with each commit to master on this repo.
+These [betas][betas] used to be updated with each commit to master on this repo but are now built manually when bovine3dom remembers - see [issue #3605](https://github.com/tridactyl/tridactyl/issues/3605).
 Your browser will automatically update from there once a day.
 If you want more frequent updates, you can change `extensions.update.interval` in `about:config` to whatever time you want, say, 15 minutes (900 seconds).
 There is also another beta build that comes without a new tab page.
 You can get it from [here][nonewtablink].

 ### Extra features through [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging)